wilkelab/cinful/README.md

 I am working on a test to verify installation.
 As a workaround, you are able to download a test genome that contains microcin, MFP, PCAT, and immunity protein from https://github.com/wilkelab/cinful/blob/main/test/.

-Once you've downloaded this test file, you can run cinful on the directory and compare the output to `cinful_out`, also stored here.
+Once you've downloaded the test file, you can run *cinful* on the contents and compare the output to the results stored in the directory cinful_out.

 ## Usage notes

-cinful takes a directory containing genome assemblies as input.
-All assemblies in the directory must end in `.fna`.
-If they end in a different extension, cinful will ignore them.
+*cinful* takes a directory containing genome assemblies as input.
+All assemblies in the directory must contain the extension `.fna`.
+If they end in a different extension, they will be ignored.

-Nested directories will explored recursively and all `.fna` files analyzed by cinful.
-Nested directories can be a good way to explore output, as the directory tree will be stored in as `cinful_id` in the output files.
+Nested directories will explored recursively, and all `\*.fna` files will be analyzed by *cinful*.
+Nested directories can be a good way to explore output, as the directory tree will be stored as a part of the *cinful_id* in the output files.

-Snakemake is the core workflow management used by cinful, the main snakefile is located under `cinful/Snakefile`, which issues subroutines located in `cinful/rules`.
+Snakemake is the core workflow management used by cinful -- the main snakefile is located under cinful/Snakefile, which issues subroutines located in cinful/rules.

-cinful has been tested on Linux Ubuntu and MacOS.
+*cinful* has been tested on Linux and MacOS.

 ## Workflow

-With `cinful`, the following workflow will be executed.
+With *cinful*, the following workflow will be executed.
 ![cinful](figures/cinful_workflow.inkscape.svg)

-###### Three output directories will be generated in your `assembly_directory` under a directory called `cinful_out`:
+###### Three output directories will be generated in your --directory <assembly_directory> under a directory called cinful_out (or an -outDir of your choosing):
 **00_dbs**
 * This is the initial location of the databases of verified microcins, CvaB, and immunity proteins.
 **01_orf_homology**